Army of the Mughal Empire: Imperial camp and fortresses

-As army mansabdars, royal household, domestic servants and others presented a picture of a well-planned city, moving from one place to another place, traveller Niccolao Manucci who witnessed it wrote that the grandeur of Mughal rulers' entourage was far greater than any European ruler.
-Abul Fazl, who writes that it would be very difficult to describe a large encampment, while he described, "Each encampment required for its carriage 100 elephants, 500 camels, 400 carts and 100 bearers.
+As mansabdars, royal household, domestic servants and others presented a picture of a well-planned city, moving from place to place, traveller Niccolao Manucci who witnessed it wrote that the grandeur of the entourage was far greater than any European ruler.
+Abul Fazl wrote that it was difficult to describe a large encampment, stating, "Each encampment required for its carriage 100 elephants, 500 camels, 400 carts and 100 bearers.
 It is escorted by 500 troopers, mansabdars, Ahadis besides, there are employed a thousand Farrashes, native of Iran, Turan and Hindustan, 500 pioneers, 100 water-carriers, 50 carpenters, tent makers and torch bearers, 50 workers in leather and 150 sweepers.".
-While Antoni de Montserrat, who accompanied Emperor Akbar on a Kabul expedition, gives a detailed account of the magnitude of the Imperial Camp.
-The military marches were travelled in intervals, as the imperial army adopted the Persian traditions of gardens and large and extravagant tents.
-Persian texts such as Epic of Gilgamesh, the Enuma Elish, the Code of Hammurabi, Zoroastrian texts such Vendidad and Yasna, and the Book of Genesis was implied in the pavilion structure of those gardens.
-The pavilion-like structures in different Persian type and names used in this mobile encampment, such as emarat, khaneh, qasr, moshkuy, sarai, shabistan tagh, iwan, and kakh, while on the other side, it also contain some permanent structures, and also tents with different sizes and complexities such as khaimeh, khargah, and sardagh.
+Antoni de Montserrat, who accompanied Akbar on a Kabul expedition, gave a detailed account of the magnitude of the Imperial Camp.
+The marches came in intervals, as the imperial army adopted the Persian traditions of gardens and large and extravagant tents.
+Persian texts such as the Epic of Gilgamesh, the Enuma Elish, the Code of Hammurabi, Zoroastrian texts such Vendidad and Yasna, and the Book of Genesis was implied in the pavilion structure of those gardens.
+The pavilion-like structures in different Persian type and names used in this mobile encampment, such as emarat, khaneh, qasr, moshkuy, sarai, shabistan tagh, iwan, and kakh, while on the other side, it contained some permanent structures, and also tents with different sizes and complexities such as khaimeh, khargah, and sardagh.

-The massive mobile military encampment administration of emperor Akbar, which followed by his successors, were coincided with the centralization policies which were practiced by the nomadic military style of his predecessor of Central Asian conquerors, such as the Mongols of Genghis Khan, Timur empire, and Babur With the nomadic steppe culture in mind, it is recorded this model of military administration by focusing on highly mobile imperial tourage of their soldiers and followers camps as a way to gain the prestige and loyalty.
-Babur himself wrote frequently about pitching his camp throughout Hindustan as he advanced.
-Mobile technology allowing Babur to remain elusive to his opponents was a military and political necessity due to his being surrounded by raiding nomadic empires.
+Akbar's massive mobile military encampment administration, followed by his successors, was accompanied by centralization policies practiced by the nomadic military style of his Central Asian predecessors, such as the Mongols of Genghis Khan, Timur empire, and Babur With steppe culture in mind, this model of military administration focused on the camps as a way to gain prestige and loyalty.
+Babur wrote frequently about pitching his camp throughout Hindustan as he advanced.
+Mobile technology that allowed Babur to evade his opponents was a military and political necessity because he was surrounded by raiding nomadic empires.
 Regardless of his defeats in battle, Babur maintained control by monopolizing control of his subjects' movements, deciding which paths they would take as they maneuvered around Hindustan in their struggle for power.

-Aside from such military administration semi-permanent building, the Mughal empire also erected permanent military fortresses such as Lalbagh Fort, Allahabad Fort, Red Fort, Balapur Fort, and Purana Qila.
-Furthermore, the Mughal empire inherited chains of forts, or qilas, which were scattered throughout the Deccan.
+The Mughals also erected permanent military fortresses such as Lalbagh Fort, Allahabad Fort, Red Fort, Balapur Fort, and Purana Qila.
+They inherited chains of forts, or qilas that were scattered throughout the Deccan.